linnarsson-lab/ROBOFISH/Instalation.md

   - For the 'imaging_output_folder' specifiy the path were the images will be saved.
 The program will make a log file containing all details of that imaging round and experiment to the specified folder.
 It is a pickeled python dictionary that can be opened with: `pickle.load(open('<path to file>', 'rb)`

 - Make sure the recevoir is on the right side of the pump.
-- If something goes wrong and you want to restart the initiation, you probably need to restart the kernel of the notebook `kernel --> Restart kernel`.
+- If something goes wrong and you want to restart the initiation, you probably need to restart the kernel of the notebook (Kernel --> Restart kernel).
 This is because the COM ports might be dedicated already and can not be reassigned by the same python kernel.